 IKEA it’s pretty good at displaying the majority of their couch in the store, so at least you got a chance to experience that in person.

-What is your go-to way to make IKEA sofa look expensive?
+What is your go-to hack to make IKEA sofa look more expensive?